DataAnalyticsinStudentHands/RESTFUL-WS/README.md

 Description of the Java backend
 ================================

 We are using [Jersey](https://jersey.java.net/) as framework for providing REST.
+Logging is done with Logback as described [here](http://www.codingpedia.org/ama/how-to-log-in-spring-with-slf4j-and-logback/).

 Instructions for authentication against the security filter